XTC: Apple Venus and Wasp Star

 Gregory quit the band whilst in the middle of sessions due to personal issues and discord with his bandmates.
 Partridge told journalists that Gregory left because he grew impatient with the recording of the orchestral material and wanted to quickly move on to the second project, which would have consisted of rock songs.
 He attributed Gregory's frustration to diabetic mood swings, as did Moulding.
 Gregory denied that his leaving pertained to "musical differences", and that it was moreso "personal problems" related to Partridge.

 Released in February 1999, Apple Venus Volume 1 was met with critical acclaim and moderate sales.
 It had minimal promotion.
 Comparing the album to the group's earlier work, Pitchfork reviewer Zach Hooker wrote: "Apple Venus finds them picking up pretty much where they left off.
 Or maybe even a little bit before they left off: this record bridges the gap between the ambitiously poppy Oranges and Lemons and the pastoral Skylarking. ...
 The music is built on simple phrases, but the relationships between those phrases becomes tremendously complex."
-In contrast, the companion album Wasp Star (Apple Venus Volume 2) (2000), consisting of more guitar-based material, was assumed as one of the band's "weakest" albums.
+In contrast, the companion album Wasp Star (Apple Venus Volume 2) (2000), consisting of more guitar-based material, was regarded as one of the band's "weakest" albums.
 Upon release, its British chart peak was higher than Volume 1, at number 40 in the UK, while in the US it was lower, at number 108.
 Partridge believed that some parts of the album was when "the [artistic] slope started to go down".